AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 ### Number of workflows

-By default, we recommend not to run more than 20 active workflows executions simultaneously.
+By default, we recommend **not to run more than 20 active workflows executions simultaneously** (this does not apply to workflows waiting for a scheduled execution).
 After hitting that limit, workflows will be queued in order not to affect performances.
-Similarly, Adobe recommends you to spread out your workflow execution over time.

 In specific contexts, you may need to run more than 20 workflows.
-It does not apply to workflows waiting for a scheduled execution.
 If so, you need to check the use cases with a Campaign expert and contact Adobe Customer Care to increase the limit.

->[!NOTE]
+>[!WARNING]
 >
+>Even if you are not reaching the 20 workflows threshold, Adobe recommends you to **spread out your workflow execution over time**.
+Staggering the execution of your workflows will ensure better performance of your instance.

->Before starting a workflow, [!DNL Campaign Standard] will check if there is enough system physical memory to run the workflow.
+Before starting a workflow, [!DNL Campaign Standard] will check if there is enough system physical memory to run the workflow.
 If there is not enough available memory, a message will inform you that the workflow execution will be delayed until the load on the server comes down and the system memory increases.

 ### Frequency